Simple Past or Past Progressive – English Tense Comparison

 Example

-I spent my holidays in Wales last year.
-I travelled around by bike.
+I spent my holiday in Wales last year.
+I travelled around on my bike.
 Every morning I got up early, set off on my bike, visited the villages on the way and talked to people.

-My friends preferred to spend their holidays by the sea.
+My friends preferred to spend their holiday by the sea.
 So while I was cycling, my friends were probably sitting on the beach.

 When to use the simple past and past progressive